 There comes a time in an artist’s studio practice when there is nowhere to work.
 All surfaces are occupied, references are piled on the floor and there is a very real danger of spilling coffee on the masterpiece or putting the mug down on top of a very nice little sketch.
 Don’t ask me how I know!

 The amount of time spent in preparation and mental manoevres to get to a flow state is often greater than the time spent painting.
-I have been gearing myself up to working in oils seeing as most of my watercolours have rigor mortis – they lie twisted and dried up in an After Eights tin.
-Hence a bit of a clean up and a rummage in the tool box for a spanner or pair of pliers that will get the tops off paint tubes.
+I have been gearing myself up to working in oils seeing as most of my watercolour paints have rigor mortis – they lie twisted and dried up in an After Eights tin.
+Hence a massive clean up and a rummage in the tool box for a spanner or pair of pliers that will get the tops off oil paint tubes.

-I am struggling already with paint that has no mind of its own and needs me to place every blob and stroke.
-It sits on the surface like a tiny turd and I have to resist the urge to saturate it in turps and spread it over the canvas like a wash.
+I am struggling already with oils as they have no mind of their own and need me to place every blob and stroke.
+Oil paint sits on the surface like a tiny turd and I have to resist the urge to saturate it in turps and spread it over the canvas like a watercolour wash.
 It does not work like that, and so I feel like a complete beginner again!
 Thanks to YouTube and a million art tutorials I am more confused and frustrated than ever and remind myself that this is the life of an artist.
-I am far from cutting my ear off but slashing the canvas and throwing my brushes at the wall is a recurring thought.
+I am far from cutting off my ear, but slashing the canvas and throwing my brushes at the wall is a recurring thought.

 For an artist, finishing a picture is not the end of the story.
 For the painting, it is just the beginning of a life that is separate from its creator.
 Is it going to languish in deep piles with other not quite perfect paintings, or will it get a chance to shine, find a forever home?